oliverwkim/oliverwkim.github.io/_drafts/2021-02-03-what-do-economists-have-to-do-with-development.md

 ## The Triumph of the Historians

 I'll focus on East Asia, the region Pritchett named, the corner of the world that I know best, and really the only place that has managed to grow its way out of poverty in the last century.
-To spare you the suspense, the answer to my question is yes---but a qualified one, and not an answer that I think would flatter Pritchett's brand of development economics.
+To spare you the suspense, the answer to my question is yes---but a qualified yes, and not an answer that I think would flatter Pritchett's brand of development economics.

 When Paul Samuelson, they picked Ghana.